slamora/brackets-wiki/Language-Support.md

 This page documents how language support in Brackets is currently implemented.
 The companion page [Language Support Changes](Language Support Changes) documents what additional capabilities extensions would need in order to add language support on par with the current level of support for HTML, JavaScript and CSS.

-Our goal is to base all language-related features like code hinting, text manipulation commands, quick edit, live preview, etc. on these capabilities.
-Support for non-web programming languages will be moved moved to dedicated extensions (see [issue #2969](https://github.com/adobe/brackets/issues/2969)).

 ## Retrieving a Language object